Gr0Bert/continuations_playground/trampolines.md

 // res3: Cont[Int, Int] = Cont(Done(1), <function1>)
 ```
 In the end run loop gradually rewrites all the nested Cont's to functions, which returns Cont's and
 applying them in the right order.

 The last thing one could notice is that we explored the rewriting rules using continuations and associativity law,
-and it is a strong clue that one can implement a monad.
+and it is a strong clue that one can implement a monad:
-And it is particularly true in this case:
 ```scala
 def flatMap[A, B](t: Trampoline[A])(f: A => Trampoline[B]): Trampoline[B] = Cont(t, f)
 ```
 With shiny new flatMap `andThenTrampolined` could be rewritten in the following way:
 ```scala
 def andThenTrampolined2[A, B, C](f: A => Trampoline[B], g: B => Trampoline[C]): A => Trampoline[C] =
     (a: A) => More(() => {
         flatMap(f(a))(result => g(result))
     })
 ```
 One last thing to notice - one needs to wrap all calls into `More` constructor, in other case
 calls to `f` will not be trampolined and the stack will be blown.